+The beta-2 effects are vital in the treatment of anaphylaxis.
+Anaphylaxis leads to hypotension, vasodilation, and bronchoconstriction.
 Agonism at beta-2 receptors leads to bronchodilation and suppression of inflammatory mediator release from mast cells – reducing inflammation and promoting bronchodilation.

-Side effects with epinephrine include:
+Common side effects with epinephrine include:

 - Panic attacks

-Epinephrine increases the risk of serious cardiovascular events in patients with established heart disease.
+However, epinephrine increases the risk of serious cardiovascular events in patients with established heart disease.